m-ld/m-ld-security-spec/design/suac.md

 ![2-new-clone-bob-noaccess.seq](./img/2-new-clone-bob-noaccess.seq.svg)

 Again, Bob must authenticate to the app, and then the clone may initialise and connect to the message service (but not yet to the domain channel, which is further protected by the domain secret).
 As a new but non-genesis clone, it must receive the domain data using a snapshot request from any available clone (Alice's clone being the only one; note that this may be technically routed through the message service, but it is characteristically a request/response).
-This request is signed using Bob's private key.
+This request is signed (by Bob's private key, if PKI certificates are in use).

-On receipt of the snapshot request, Alice's clone is able to inspect the signature and determine if a security principal exists in the data having `readPermission` and the corresponding public key.
+On receipt of the snapshot request, Alice's clone is able to inspect the signature and determine if a security principal exists in the data having `readPermission` and the corresponding identity.
 In this case, this is so, and therefore Alice's clone responds successfully to the snapshot request.

 Having the data, Bob's clone is now able to read the domain secret, and so connect to the domain channel on the message service.